-Do not travel to Yemen due to terrorism, civil unrest, health, and armed conflict.
+Do not travel to Yemen due to terrorism, civil unrest, health risks, and armed conflict.

 The U.S. Embassy in Sana’a suspended its operations in February 2015.
 The U.S. government is unable to provide emergency services to U.S. citizens in Yemen.

 No part of Yemen is immune to violence.
-A nationwide cessation of hostilities deteriorated in August 2016, and high levels of violence, to include armed conflict, artillery shelling, and air strikes, now persist in areas throughout the country.
-There are also reports of land mines in areas vacated by withdrawing forces.
+Critical levels of violence, to include armed conflict, artillery shelling, and air strikes, persist throughout the country.
+There are also reports of landmines throughout Yemen.

 Yemen is home to the world's largest cholera outbreak, and the disease is present throughout the entire country.
-Due to the ongoing security situation, there is limited availability of food, electricity, water, medicine and medical supplies; adequate medical treatment throughout Yemen may be unavailable.
+Due to the ongoing security situation, there is limited availability of food, electricity, water, medicine and medical supplies; adequate medical treatment is unavailable.

 Due to risks to civil aviation operating within or in the vicinity of Yemen, the Federal Aviation Administration (FAA) has issued a Notice to Airmen (NOTAM) and/or a Special Federal Aviation Regulation (SFAR).
 For more information U.S. citizens should consult the Federal Aviation Administration’s Prohibitions, Restrictions and Notices.